Taipei Travel Guide

 Next to Daan Forest Park, Taipei Botanical Garden is one of the top choices for relaxation within Taiwan’s capital.
 It’s more than just a park, but a living research centre.

-Taipei Botanical Garden Greenhouse
+Japanese Zen Garden at Taipei Botanical Garden

 What to eat in Taipei

 Not everyone will find love at first bite.
-But those who ply Taipei’s night markets and restaurants with an open mind and empty stomach will be rewarded with some of the most unique flavours in the region.
+But those who ply Taipei’s night markets and restaurants with an open mind and empty stomach will be rewarded with some of the most unique flavors in the region.

 Stinky Tofu